 Philip Bates, a young man from Castle Bromwich with a promising musical future ahead of him, was tragically killed shortly after his nineteenth birthday in March 2000.
 To honour his memory, the Philip Bates Trust (founded to encourage young musicians like Philip) and leading music college Royal Birmingham Conservatoire (part of Birmingham City University) jointly run the annual Philip Bates Prize for Composers and Songwriters.

-The competition offers three cash prizes, all donated by the Philip Bates Trust.
-Birmingham Conservatoire and the Philip Bates Trust award one £350 prize each.
+The competition offers three cash prizes, all donated by Philip Bates Trust.
+Royal Birmingham Conservatoire and Philip Bates Trust award one £400 prize each.
 There is also a £200 prize awarded by the audience.
 Only one entry may be submitted per composer and entries should be sent or delivered to the First Study Administrator (Jazz, Composition, Music Technology) at Birmingham Conservatoire.
 Two scores of the work are required, plus a live or computer-generated recording (sound file, CD or memory stick).
 Entrants should also enclose a signed letter stating their date of birth, contact details and whether they have permission to use the text if it’s still in copyright.

 All submissions should be addressed to: